acktreptow/photo-showcase/README.md

 ### Dogs/topics Page

-This page uses the topic parameter to fetch 12 related from the Unsplash API.
+This page uses the topic parameter to fetch 12 related photos from the Unsplash API.
 While the dog photos are static because they were fetched/cached at build time, other topics are dynamic.
 These are fetched/rendered on first access, then cached for subsequent visits (photos won't change on refresh).

 ### Search Page

 The only page that fetches data client-side because user input is needed to render photos.
 However, the GET request to the Unsplash API is sent via a server-based Next.js API route handler.
-Otherwise my credentials granting Unsplash access would leak in the page source of your device (the client).
+This prevents my Unsplash access credentials from leaking in the page source of your device (the client).

 ## Installation